ECONOMICS

 PUBLIC ECONOMICS (Elective

-• Explain the sharing of revenue between the centre and state
+• Explain the sharing of revenue between the centre and the state.

 V Semester ECO 5.1